 Abstract

 Pre-harvest sprouting is a significant problem in groundnut (Arachis hypogaea L.), especially in the subspecies fastigiata, leading to considerable losses in seed yield and quality.
 A short period of fresh seed dormancy is considered beneficial in reducing such losses.
-The present study investigated the inheritance of fresh seed dormancy by introgressing this trait from highly dormant parental lines viz., KDG–128, GPBD–4 and DGRMB–32 into crosses with moderately dormant lines i.e., TG–86, NITYA HARITA and SUNOLEIC-95R.
-Six parental genotypes including three males and three females were used to develop F₁, F₂, BC₁ and BC₂ generations through artificial hybridization, resulting in 38 genotypes/crosses.
+The present study investigated the inheritance of fresh seed dormancy by introgressing this trait from highly dormant parental lines, viz., KDG–128, GPBD–4 and DGRMB–32 into crosses with moderately dormant lines, i.e., TG–86, NITYA HARITA and SUNOLEIC-95R.
+Six parental genotypes, including three males and three females, were used to develop F₁, F₂, BC₁ and BC₂ generations through artificial hybridization, resulting in 38 genotypes/crosses.
 These were evaluated in a Randomized Block Design (RBD) with three replications for germination percentage, duration and intensity of dormancy.
 In the F₁ generation, most of the crosses exhibited reduced dormancy compared to their highly dormant parents, indicating the predominance of non-dormancy creating alleles.
 For instance, DGRMB-32 × GPBD-4 (F₁) showed 80% germination with 20% dormancy intensity.
-F₂ populations displayed segregation for dormancy inducing traits, with some crosses, such as TG-86 × GPBD-4 (F₂), exhibiting higher germination than their F₁ counterparts, suggesting the involvement of multiple genes and transgressive segregants.
+F₂ populations displayed segregation for dormancy-inducing traits, with some crosses, such as TG-86 × GPBD-4 (F₂), exhibiting higher germination than their F₁ counterparts, suggesting the involvement of multiple genes and transgressive segregants.
 Backcross populations showed dormancy levels depending on the recurrent parent.
-Backcrosses with dormant parents e.g., TG-86 × GPBD-4 × GPBD-4 displayed complete or very higher magnitude of dormancy (100%), whereas backcrosses made with moderately dormant parents viz., NITYA HARITA × SUNOLEIC-95R × SUNOLEIC-95R exhibited higher germination rate (80%).
+Backcrosses with dormant parents, e.g., TG-86 × GPBD-4 × GPBD-4, displayed complete or very high magnitude of dormancy (100%), whereas backcrosses made with moderately dormant parents, viz., NITYA HARITA × SUNOLEIC-95R × SUNOLEIC-95R, exhibited a higher germination rate (80%).
 These results highlight the critical influence of parental genotype on dormancy expression and demonstrate the potential to develop groundnut cultivars with tailored levels of fresh seed dormancy.
 The findings are valuable for breeding programmes aiming to minimize pre-harvest sprouting, improve seed quality and ensure uniform crop establishment, thereby enhancing productivity and profitability in groundnut cultivation.

 Keywords: Groundnut, fresh seed dormancy, transgressive segregants, backcrosses, pre-harvest sprouting.